-In adsorption studies where the chemical potential $\mu$ is fixed, instead of the particle number $N$, the grand-canonical (constant-$\mu VT$ ) ensemble is used to calculate the average particle number.
-The corresponding MC method includes a displacement trial move and trial insertion and removal of particles with step size usually fixed to one particle, that is, only one particle is tentatively inserted or removed from the volume each time.
-The acceptance ratio of particle insertion and removal is very small thus it results in high correlation degree of the related successive configurations.
-This correlation degree cannot be reduced because the step size is already the minimal divisible unit, a particle.
+In adsorption studies where the chemical potential $\mu$ is fixed, instead of the particle number $N$, the grand-canonical ensemble (constant-$\mu VT$) is used to calculate the average particle number.
+The corresponding MCMC method includes a displacement trial move, as well as a trial insertion and removal of particles, with a step size usually fixed to one particle.
+That is, only one particle is tentatively inserted or removed from the volume each time.
+The acceptance ratio of particle insertion and removal is very small and thus results in a high-correlation degree of the related successive configurations.
+This correlation degree cannot be reduced because the step size is already the minimal divisible unit, one particle.

-For the simulation of coexisting phases, important in many engineering applications, the MC algorithms based on the traditional ensembles described above suffer some important drawbacks.
+For the simulation of coexisting phases, important in many engineering applications, the MCMC algorithms based on the traditional ensembles described above suffer some important drawbacks.
 For example, limited computational resources imply that the number of particles used to represent the phase-coexistence system is relatively small.
 Thus, a large fraction of all particles used reside in the vicinity of the interface between phases.
 This induces a bias towards the interfacial properties when ensemble averages are computed, rather than including a balanced representation of the bulk phases.